We commenced a review of parking in the Strawberry Hill area in 2017 in response to resident feedback.

 Parking beat surveys were carried out in the area in April 2018.
 Despite being estimates, some figures exceeded a reasonable margin of error and were raised with the external survey company.
 They have now been corrected.

 Some surveys were conducted by our officers on 4, 16, 20 and 21 July 2018:

 The Council carried out a review to assess the effectiveness of this CPZ during its initial period of operation, including a look at the CPZ’s operational days/hours to ensure they were providing parking protection to the community.
 This review considered all comments received since the CPZ’s implementation and involved consultation with all properties within the zone.
 The review commenced late January 2020.

 The consultation sought feedback from residents of existing Zones E and Z4 as part of a wider review of parking in the Teddington/Strawberry Hill areas - see attached drawing (pdf, 563 KB).

 The consultation opened on Friday 24 January and ended on Friday 20 March 2020.

-The consultation in the SH Zone is being re-launched due to issues with the delivery.
+The consultation in the SH Zone was re-launched due to issues with the delivery.

-The consultation opens on Friday 10 July and closes on Friday 7 August 2020.
+The consultation opened on Friday 10 July and closed on Friday 7 August 2020.

-The results will be posted here when completed.
+The results for the SH Review will be posted here when completed.

 To find out more contact us by email at firstname.lastname@example.org or call 020 8891 1411.